jhuckaby/Cronicle/README.md

 	./bin/debug.sh
 ```

 This will launch the service without forking a daemon process, and echo the entire debug log contents to the console.
 This is great for debugging server-side issues.
+Beware of file permissions if you run as a non-root user.
 Hit Ctrl-C to shut down the service when in this mode.

 Also, you can force it to become the master server right away, so there is no delay before you can use the web app: